isomerpages/tp-virtualcampus/_events/Highlights/CCA Fair 2025.md

 </div>
 <hr>
 <p>Please note that successful passing of trials/auditions may be required
-for admission into some CCAs.
+for acceptance into some CCAs.
 If you are unable to attend the CCA Fair, please check out the links below and contact the relevant Staff Advisor to express your interest and learn more about how to join your desired CCA.</p>